-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the A99 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
+Both the A7R III and the A99 have been discontinued, but can regularly be found used on eBay.
+The A99 was replaced by the Sony A99 II, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A7R III or the Sony A99 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.